btholt/complete-intro-to-react-v8/lessons/03-js-tools/E-vite.md

 - We can include external, third-party libraries from npm (like React!)
 - The tool will optimize the code for us by minifying and other optimizing techniques

 Previous versions of this course used [Parcel][parcel], another tool near-and-dear to my heart.
 It is still an amazing tool and one I recommend you check out.
-We ended up moving to Vite because the React community has selected it as the tool-of-choice for the moment and this courses aims to give you the community norms of React.
+We ended up moving to Vite because the React community has selected it as the tool-of-choice for the moment and this course aims to give you the community norms of React.
 Even older versions of this course previously taught [Webpack][webpack].

 First, let's install the things we need for Vite.